Experience Africa’s Wild Heart at these Top 5 Animal Parks in Cape Town

 5. Sink your talons into some once in a lifetime Eagle Encounters

 Another gem situated in the heart of Stellenbosch is Spier Wine Estate, famous for its sprawling lawns, exquisite wines, and its spectacular bird of prey aviary, Eagle Encounters.
-Your City Pass gets you access to this wildlife rehabilitation, conservation, education and eco-tourism centre for these fearsome raptors, and visitors from across the world and South Africa love to visit these fearsome feathered friends, many of which have been rescued and treated.
+Your City Pass gets you to access this wildlife rehabilitation, conservation, education and eco-tourism centre for these fearsome raptors, and visitors from across the world and South Africa love to visit these fearsome feathered friends, many of which have been rescued and treated.

 You can simply choose to admire these predatory fowl, but the brave and daring enough can take part in interactive flying shows.
 Glove on hand, these birds will fly right into your waiting grasp, which is sure to get anyone’s pulse racing.
 For a less hair raising experience, you’re welcome to venture into the owl enclosure to pet and interact with these nocturnal predators.